-Man arrested on suspicion of murdering notorious paedophile Richard Huckle
+Man arrested over murder of notorious paedophile Richard Huckle

 A 29-year-old man has been arrested on suspicion of murdering one of Britain's most prolific paedophiles in prison.

 In a statement on Monday, Humberside Police said it had passed the arrest file to the Crown Prosecution Service, and was awaiting a further decision on charges.

 Paedophile Richard Huckle, who is believed to have abused up to 200 children, was found dead in his cell at HMP Full Sutton on 13 October last year after being stabbed with a makeshift blade.